alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 ```

 here, I allocated one CPU for threadx, which means that threadx does not need to support SMP for the time being.
-the memory available to threadx is very limited, with only 0x10000 KB.
+the memory available to threadx is very limited, with only 0x10000 KB (64M).
 additionally, threadx is being booted in a typical dom0-less configuration.
 dom0-less refers to a virtualization setup, particularly in xen hypervisor, where multiple guest VMs (virtual machine) are launched directly without relying on the traditional dom0 (the management domain) to start or manage them, improving boot time and system performance.